 Build your Personal Brand

 In this speed networking session, we challenge you to think about what you need this year to help build your personal brand.
 Be prepared to ask for three things you need & to share ten intentions to help others achieve theirs.

-If you are interested in participating in the programme, please get in touch with Lisa Storey at [email protected].
+If you are interested in participating in a future session, please get in touch with Lisa Storey at [email protected].